FilipeLopesPires/BusinessCardAR/README.md

 ## Credits

-Thank you for trying out my AR Business Card, for any questions please contact me at fsnap@protonmail.com.
+Thank you for trying out my AR Business Card.